 Pests Love Paradise, Too...

-Simply stated, "pests" are plants or animals found in places where you don't want them.
+Simply stated, "pests" are insects, plants, or animals found in places where you don't want them.
 They may merely be annoying, carriers of diseases, or even damage property.
 Below, we address some of today's most common pests: mosquitos and whiteflies.
 But because most people's first response is to grab the nearest can of bug-killer when they spot or suspect a pest is around, we also provide general information on environmentally smart pest control techniques.

 Miami-Dade County is home to 45 species of mosquitoes.
 However, a few create sufficient annoyance that require professionally managed control measures.
 In addition to their annoyance, mosquitoes can also transmit diseases such as West Nile Virus, Dengue Fever, Encephalitis, Malaria, and dog heartworm.
 With the threat of such diseases, it is important to reduce your chances of getting bitten by following these helpful tips to avoiding mosquitoes.
 But when the mosquito problem gets really bad, particularly during the hot wet summer months, we rely on the expertise of Miami-Dade County's Mosquito Control Division to manage the mosquito population on behalf of Palmetto Bay by using the most effective methods, techniques, equipment, and insecticides.
 Residents experiencing a mosquito nuisance are encouraged to: